Posts

 1 &30_ Knock 31 - Thirty-one or Trente et un- the card game with history and rules

 One & Thirty Thirty-One is one of the card world’s oldest games, dating back to at least the 1440s.
 Considered a gentleman’s gambling game, Thirty-One was mentioned in one of Bernadine of Sienne’s anti-gambling sermons.
 Many games scholars consider Thirty-One to be an early ancestor of the games Blackjack and Cribbage.
 Thirty-One is first mentioned in a French translation of a 1440 sermon by the Italian, Saint Bernadine, so is believed to be of Italian origin.
 It is mentioned by Rabelais, Cardano, and numerous other 16th century sources.
 The game spread rapidly across Europe to become popular in France, England, and Ireland and is a precursor to Vingt-Un.
-In the 1670s, Francis Willughby recorded Thirty-One being played in England.
-1 & 30 (Knock 31) Needed: 52 card deck 2-9 players Goal: Winner has the highest hand of one suit in their hand Cards 2-10: scored at face value.
-For example, a 3 card would be worth 3 points.
+In the 1670s, Francis Willughby recorded Thirty-One being played in England. mentioned in Shakespeare "Bone-ace.
+This old game, popularly called "One-and-Thirty," is alluded to by Grumio in "Taming of the Shrew" (i.
+2): "Well, was it fit for a servant to use his master so; being, perhaps, for aug

 Rules for Senet